Bunaken National Park: Conservation and threats

 Bunaken National Park was formally established in 1991 and is among the first of Indonesia's marine parks.
 In 2005 Indonesia submitted an application to UNESCO for including the park on the World Heritage List.
 Despite its national park status and significant funding, the park has suffered a slow, continuous degradation due to a number of threats including coral mining, anchor damage, blast fishing, cyanide fishing, diving, and trash.
 The World Wildlife Fund provides conservation support in the National Park as part of the Sulu Sulawesi Marine Eco-region Action Plan.
 This includes participatory enforcement and patrol, which resulted in significant reduction of blast fishing.
+In 2024, the No-Trash Triangle Initiative set up river barriers in nearby Manado to reduce plastic waste inflow from Manado to Bunaken National Park.